4d/docs/docs/commands/select-log-file.md

 If you pass *\** in *logFile*, **SELECT LOG FILE** closes the current log file for the database.
 The OK variable is set to 1 when the log file is closed.

-If you use **SELECT LOG FILE** to create a log file when a full backup has not yet been performed and the data file already contains records, 4D then generates an error *\-4447,* which you can intercept with an [ON ERR CALL](../commands-legacy/on-err-call.md) method.

 #### System variables and sets

 OK is set to 1 if the log file is correctly created, or closed.

-#### Error management

-An error -4447 is generated if the operation cannot be performed because the database needs to be backed up.
-You can intercept the error with an [ON ERR CALL](../commands-legacy/on-err-call.md) method.

 #### See also